 What Is The Three-Fifths Compromise?

-Article 1, Section 2, Clause 3 of the US Constitution outlines how both representatives and taxes are to be split between states.
+Article 1, Section 2, Clause 3 of the US Constitution outlines how representatives and taxes must be split between states.
 The compromise itself is the phrase

 “three fifths of all other Persons,”

-meaning that every five slaves in a state would count as three free people for the purposes of determining how many congresspeople a state would be allotted.
+meaning that every five slaves in a state would count as three free people to determine how many congresspeople a state would be allotted.

 The Fourteenth Amendment has since superseded the three-fifths compromise.
 Not only did the fourteenth amendment remove the three-fifths clause, but it also included language that attempted to reduce states’ congressional representation if they prevented otherwise eligible voters from voting.

 The three-fifths compromise was a vital part of negotiations surrounding the first constitution.
 Without this clause, it would have been difficult to get Southern states to ratify the document, making it less likely that a unified United States would have been created.